1952 Polish parliamentary election

 Parliamentary elections were held in Poland on 26 October 1952.
 They were the first elections to the Sejm, the parliament of the Polish People's Republic.
 The official rules for the elections were outlined in the new Constitution of the Polish People's Republic and lesser acts.

-The Front of National Unity received 99.8% of the vote and won every seat in the Sejm, a result that was to be repeated in parliamentary elections until 1989.
+No opposition parties were allowed to contest the elections.
+As a result, only one Front of National Unity candidate contested each seat in the Sejm, which had been reduced from 444 to 425.
+The Front, dominated by the Communist Polish United Workers Party, received 99.8% of the vote and won every seat, setting the tone for all parliamentary elections until 1989.
+The communist regime claimed that around 15.5 million people voted, 95% of the electorate.

 Background

 The communists had spent the five years since winning the rigged 1947 elections tightening their grip on the country.
 A little more than a year after the election, what remained of the Polish Socialist Party (PPS), nominally a partner in the communist-dominated "coalition," merged with the communist Polish Workers' Party (PPR) to form the Polish United Workers' Party (PZPR).
 However, the merger was concluded almost entirely on PPR terms and by this time the PPS was largely subservient to the PPR.
 Despite this, former socialist Józef Cyrankiewicz remained as prime minister.
 By 1949, the remains of the Polish People's Party (PSL), which had led the opposition in 1947, had been emasculated when it was forced to merge with the splinter pro-communist People's Party to form the United People's Party (ZSL).

 PPR leader Władysław Gomułka, who had been largely responsible for the PPR's heavy-handed suppression of opposition, believed he was now free to pursue a more independent course.
 He wanted to adapt the Soviet blueprint to Polish circumstances and considered himself to be both a communist and a Polish patriot.
 He was also wary of the Cominform, and opposed forced collectivization of agriculture.
 However, he was pushed out as party leader in 1948, accused of "rightist-nationalist deviation."
 He was succeeded by President Bolesław Bierut, a hardline Stalinist.